 It's exiting times ahead!

 So start building your business on Ethereum today.
-And if you need a helping hand no matter if it's Solidity, Truffle, or React — leave us a message we're open for business.
+And if you need a helping hand no matter if it's Solidity, Truffle, or React — leave us a note using the following form:

 Disclaimer: This posts is not mentioned as financial advice.
 As time of writing Ether has rallied hard and it probably won't last forever so don't join the bandwagon because you're speculating on higher prices.
 At 9elements we do own some Ether, DAI and also some MKR tokens but rather out of technical curiosity rather than an investment.